SiaFoundation/docs/hosting/setup-guides/sia-ui.md

-# How to Host on Sia
+# Setting up a Host with Sia-UI

 This section takes you through how to actually set up a Sia host.